-Registration Without Credit (Auditing).
+Registration Without Credit (Auditing)

 Persons who wish to audit a course for no grade must obtain written permission from the GSBS Office and the instructor using the Permission to Audit Course without Credit form.
 Those who audit a course do so for the purpose of hearing or seeing only and will not receive a grade or credit in the course.
-Students auditing a course will not be listed on the class roll, and no notation of the audit will be made on the student's transcript.
+Students auditing a course will not be listed on the class roll, will not participate in exams, and no notation of the audit will be made on the student's transcript.

-Transfer Credit.
+Transfer Credit

 There is no automatic transfer of credit from another university toward a graduate degree within the Graduate School of Biomedical Sciences.
 In general, all such work is subject to review and approval by the graduate advisor within the academic area and by the GSBS Office.
 No work completed with a grade of less than B will be considered (a grade of B is defined by the numerical range 80-89) and no more than 30 hours of an earned Master's degree from another institution may be transferred.
-All students must submit an official transcript and syllabus for each course along with the request for transfer at the time the degree plan is submitted to the GSBS office.
+All students must submit an official U.S. transcript and syllabus for each course along with the request for transfer at the time the degree plan is submitted to the GSBS office.

 Students may petition for approval of a graduate level course taken at another institution to satisfy a program/concentration requirement by providing documentation that the course is equivalent to a GSBS course which satisfies the requirement.
 The request to substitute a course should be submitted to the graduate advisor in the first semester after matriculation.
 If approved by the graduate program committee, the request will be forwarded to the GSBS Office for final approval.
-To substitute and/or opt out of a core course, see Core Curriculum Coordination (CCC) Committee.